Chia-Network/chialisp-web/docs/high_level_lang.md

 - Macros that refer to their parameters must be quasiquoted with the parameters unquoted
 - Be careful of infinite loops in macros that reference other macros.
 - Comments can be written with semicolons

-Now lets look at some example programs using functions.

 ## Factorial